sonifloyd/String-program-/README.md

 void : It is the return type of the method.
 Void defines the method which will not return any value.
 main: It is the name of the method which is searched by JVM as a starting point for an application with a particular signature only.
 It is the method where the main execution occurs.
 String args[] : It is the parameter passed to the main method.
-# What are the states associated in the thread?
-Thread contains ready, running, waiting and dead states.

  # What is synchronization?
 Synchronization is the mechanism that ensures that only one thread is accessed the resources at a time.
 # What is URL?